-channels pass first through a 75 ns delay loop in order to capture the leading edge of the pulse 65 and then into three high-speed (300 MSPS for 128 samples) 10-bit waveform digitizers (Analog 66 Transient Waveform Digitizer, ATWD), each of which has a different level of amplification (15.7 67 $\pm$ 0.6, 1.79 $\pm$ 0.06, and 0.21 $\pm$ 0.01 [8]).
-There are also three extra ATWDs on board each DOM: 68 one is used for calibration and the other two operate in a ping-pong fashion to remove dead time 69 associated with the readout.
-The signal to the fourth channel is first shaped and amplified and then 70 fed into a 10-bit fast analog-to-digital converter (fADC) operating at a sampling speed of 40 MSPS.
-71 Further detail regarding the description of the DOM electronics can be found in Refs.
+When one or more photons produce a voltage at the anode sufficient to trigger the onboard 69 discriminator (set via a DAC to approximately 1.3 mV, or equivalently to 0.25 PE), the signal ac-70 quisition process is triggered.
+The signal is fed into four parallel input channels.
+Three of the 71 channels pass first through a 75 ns delay loop in order to capture the leading edge of the pulse and 72 then into three high-speed (300 MSPS for 128 samples) 10-bit waveform digitizers (Analog Tran-73 sient Waveform Digitizer, ATWD), each of which has a different level of amplification: 15.7 ± 0.6 , 74 1.79 ± 0.06 , and 0.21 ± 0.01 [8].
+There are also three extra ATWDs on board each DOM: one is 75 used for calibration and the other two operate in a ping-pong fashion to remove dead time associ-76 ated with the readout.
+The signal to the fourth channel is first shaped and amplified and then fed 77 into a 10-bit fast analog-to-digital converter (fADC) operating at a sampling speed of 40 MSPS.
+78 Further detail regarding the description of the DOM electronics can be found in Refs.
 [5,9].
-72
+79

 This article discusses the accurate determination of how individual DOMs collect charge in order to improve calibration and the detector description as used in the IceCube Monte Carlo simulation.
-It describes the procedure for determining the PMT's gain characteristics as seen in the SPE charge distributions using in-situ data from the IceCube and DeepCore detectors.
+It describes the procedure for determining the PMT's gain characteristics as seen in the SPE charge distributions using in-situ data from the IceCube detectors.
 The SPE charge distribution refers to the measured charge probability density function of the individual DOMs generated by the amplification of a pure sample of single photoelectrons.
-The extraction of the SPE charge distribution was recently made possible from the development of two pieces of software:
+The extraction of the SPE charge distribution was recently made possible with the development of two pieces of software: